martin12333/marti-onedrive/Dokumenty/650714-Nohavica-Kometa--information-immortality.f8.md

 - **Date:** 7/26/2024
 - **URL:** https://nesslabs.com/glasp-featured-tool

+> Martin Milan discovered that confronting mortality at a young age reshaped
+## Building your digital legacy with Kazuki Nakayashiki, co-founder of Glasp
-> Martin Milan discovered that confronting mortality at a young age reshaped his perspective on life, driving him to focus on creating a meaningful digital legacy that emphasizes community and shared knowledge.
+ his perspective on life, driving him to focus on creating a meaningful digital legacy that emphasizes community and shared knowledge.

 ---